 Here’s how you can find the sales books that are most relevant to you.

 I’ve categorized the list (roughly) by sales discipline — and within each category, titles are listed in alphabetical order by the author’s name.

-To find the books most relevant to you, first, find the category you’re interested in, then browse the books within that list.
-There are only about 10–15 books in each discipline, so you can easily read up on the books you’re likely to need or want.
+To find the sales books most relevant to you, first, find the category you’re interested in, then browse the books within that list.
+There are only about 10–15 sales books in each discipline, so you can easily read up on the sales books you’re likely to need or want.

 Here they are…